epollum/c8-kind/Cluster Installation/README.md

 ## Installation Steps

 1. Decide if you want a combined or seperated ingress.
 In the respective folders for each ingress setup, you will find a create-cluster.yaml file.
 Use this to create your Kind cluster.
+This creates a single node kubernetes cluster.
 `kind create cluster -f create-cluster.yaml`
+You will also find a config file for launching a 3 node cluster.
+`kind create cluster -f create-multi-node-cluster.yaml`

 2. Add the TLS certificates to the cluster.
 Be sure to use the correct certificate name:
 ```